Canadian Surrealist

 Favorite food?

 Unfortunately, I have a thing for eating things with too much sugar.
-Candy, chocolate, desserts.
+Candy, chocolate, ice cream, cookies.

 Among the many awards Leo has won include a First Prize Award( shared with the late Jack Shadbolt)in a juried show at the Burnaby Art Gallery and First Place awarded in the sculpture category in the New York Art Horizons International Art Competition.